Friday 1pm-10pm: Race pack collection from our office at the Dingle Marina (for overseas and ‘for collection’ entries only)

 If your part of a community, sports or social group who would be interested in getting involved we would love to hear from you too, so please email us at email@example.com.

-Please write your details and medical information on the reverse of the number in order that our first aid teams and medical staff can quickly learn of any medical issues that you may have.
+Please write your details and medical information on the reverse of your bib number in order that our first aid teams and medical staff can quickly learn of any medical issues that you may have.

 First Aid personnel are strategically positioned in and around the route to assist any runners and also to ensure no disruption to normal day to day services.
 First aid staff are available at all water stations, the start line, the finish lines and in mobile response vehicles.